Welcome to my new website.

-We love living here, Ross continues to enjoy his volunteering for the Oxford Fire Brigade.
-My work continues with writing for Australian Women’s Weekly, taking my culinary tours and my voluntary work with Hospice New Zealand.
-I have recently had (hopefully) the final ankle surgery and I am in plaster for six more weeks and on the road to mending.
+We love living here.
+Ross continues to enjoy his volunteering for the Oxford Fire Brigade.
+My work continues with writing for the Australian Women’s Weekly, taking my culinary tours and my voluntary work with Hospice New Zealand.
+I have recently had (hopefully) my final ankle surgery and I am in plaster for six more weeks and on the road to mending.

 The last year has been one heck of a rocky patch but we continue onwards and upwards and are optimistic for the future.